 Be Careful On Public Wi-Fi Networks

 You may think it’s convenient when a coffee shop, restaurant, library, or hotel offers free Wi-Fi.
 And I agree.
 Free Wi-Fi is awesome!
-Especially when you only have so many GB of data each month.
+Especially when you only have a few GB of cellular data each month.

 But public Wi-Fi networks can be exploited by hackers.
 So take care.
 Don’t login to your bank or other sensitive sites while you’re on public Wi-Fi.
 It’s ok to look up a movie time, for example, but I’d avoid paying a bill or buying anything until you’re on a more secure network.